-- Expanding globally networked courses that foster critical intercultural awareness through the use of state of the art web conferencing space.
+- Supporting globally networked courses that foster critical intercultural awareness through the use of state of the art web conferencing space.

-- Collaborating with academic departments and programs to integrate experiential learning and study away with on-campus coursework in the major and pathways.
+- Collaborating with academic departments and programs to integrate experiential learning and study away with on-campus coursework in majors and pathways.

 - Building mutually reciprocal institutional partnerships to create opportunities for meaningful scholarly collaborations, exchange programs, and ongoing civic projects.